When correcting for regression to the mean is worse than no correction at all: Testing for a Differential Treatment Effect

 The Berry et al. method, despite its intuitive appeal as a correction for the RTM effect, presents significant drawbacks when used for hypothesis testing.
 As shown in our population analysis, under the null hypothesis that $\beta=0$, the corrected slope is

 This expression is always negative for $\nu^2 > 0$.
-For instance, when $\nu^2 \ll \sigma_1^2$, the slope can be approximated as $\beta_B \approx - \delta^2 \nu^2/(2 \sigma_1^4)$.
+For instance, when $\nu^2 \ll \mathbb{V}(x_1)$, the slope can be approximated as $\beta_B \approx - \delta^2 \nu^2/[2 (\mathbb{V}(x_1))^2]$.
 This shows that the corrected slope is systematically influenced by the stochastic between-subject variation in the treatment effect ($\nu^2$).
-This means that a researcher using this method might observe a non-zero slope even if no deterministic differential treatment effect exists, potentially leading to a false positive conclusion.
+Consequently, a researcher utilizing this method might observe a non-zero slope even when the structural differential treatment effect is null, increasing the probability of a false rejection of the null hypothesis.

-Furthermore, the method's behavior in the presence of overwhelming measurement error poses a different risk.
-As $\delta^2$ increases, our analysis showed that the corrected slope $\beta_B$ decreases toward zero (see Figure \ref{fig:1}).
-In such a scenario, a researcher might find a slope close to zero and fail to reject the null hypothesis, even if a true differential treatment effect exists.
-This can lead to a false negative conclusion.
-Consequently, the Berry et al. method is unreliable for drawing robust conclusions about a differential treatment effect, as its results can be misleading depending on the unmeasurable underlying parameters.
+Furthermore, the behavior of the Berry et al. estimator in the presence of substantial measurement error poses a significant risk of Type II error.
+As the measurement error variance ($\delta^2$) increases relative to the between-subject variance ($\gamma^2$), our analysis demonstrates that the adjusted slope $\beta_B$ mathematically converges toward zero, regardless of the true biological effect $\beta$ (see Figure \ref{fig:2rev}).
+In such scenarios, a researcher may obtain a slope near zero and fail to reject the null hypothesis, even when the systematic treatment effect is substantial.
+This convergence makes the Berry et al. method unreliable for estimating structural biological effects, as the resulting estimate is driven more by the magnitude of measurement noise than by the underlying biological process.

 To illustrate how we can test the null hypothesis $\beta=0$ using the crude slope, we use the data for systolic blood pressure to generate a single sample of size $N=100$.
-The data of change $d = x_2 - x_1$ against initial value $x_1$ is shown in Figure \ref{fig:4}.
+The data of change $d = x_2 - x_1$ against initial value $x_1$ is shown in Figure \ref{fig:4rev}.
 The empirical regression slope is $\beta_c = -0.423$.
-From our population analysis (equation (\ref{null_bc})), we know that the expected value for the crude slope under the null hypothesis is $\beta_c = - 0.31$.
+From our population analysis (Equation (\ref{null_bc})), we know that the expected value for the crude slope under the null hypothesis is $\beta_c = - 0.31$.
 Of course, this value is unknown in a real experiment, since we only have access to the measured data $x_1$ and $x_2$.